ExpressenAB/exp-amqp-connection/README.md

 ### API

-The return broker object has the following functions:
+The return broker object has the following functions.
+See the [exmaples](examples) for more info on parameters etc.

 #### publish(routingKey, message, callback)